Yoav666s/dnd-wiki/collections/_lore/nornfeld/morgenfell/main.md

 For generations and generations, the citizens of Morgenfell have been indoctrinated from youth to despise magic.
 It's a source of endless trouble and terrible, untimely deaths.

 # The Decree of False Deities
-> By order of the sovereign rulers of the Three Kingdoms, and under the authority of the Decree of False Deities, the worshipping
+> By order of the sovereign rulers of the Three Kingdoms, and under the authority of the Decree of False Deities, the worshipping of any and all deities is herby declared strictly and absolutely forbidden.
+The possession, craft, or use of holy symbols is likewise prohibited throughout all territories and dominions of Morgenfell, whether by land or sea.

 # The Great Massacre
 Since the great massacre, the counting of years in Morgenfell is marked with A.GM (after the great massacre).